Jolt777/INF502/PA1/PA1_DNA_Similarity.md

 ## Course: INF502
 ## Date: 10/08/2020

+## Igor Feedback

+* Overall: Maximum score works.
+Contiguous chain does not.
+Too many prints makes it really hard to read.
+The errors are found with if/else, but the algorithm is not stopped.
+The function names are not meaningful.
+Max contiguous does not work.
+The input as a string is not a good decision (use an int or single char).
+See comments in the code.
+Last submission was late.

+* Number of matches: Correct, but it does not show WHICH configuration is the best one (number of shifts).
+* Maximum chain: Does not give the right answer
+* User-input: OK.
+But I need to restart if there is one error (filename for example), and I need to use a string
+* Max Shift: OK
+* Exception handling/checks: It is there, but does not catch and treat.
+I even receive an IndexError when the sequences have different length
+    - Files: OK!
+    - Conversions: OK
+    - Inputs: OK...
+But, errors appear just after input everything (If a filename is wrong, let me know, and let me provide another file)
+    - same size, no bad chars, etc.: See above.
+* Functions: Good

+* Variable + function names: Not good

+* **Your grade is 50/100**

 ### Short Description of my Solution Appoarch in Implementing the Algorithm
 #### (as explained one function at a time)
     * import os